 - Do not ever stick your chopsticks into your food.
 Spearing food instead of pinching it is considered rude, while leaving chopsticks stuck in a bowl of rice is a symbol of death.

 - Keep chopsticks together and do not cross them over each other.

 - Do not hold chopsticks in your mouth when passing food plates, waving at passersby, etc.

 - Do not rinse chopsticks off in a bowl or drinking glass.

 - Do not use chopsticks as a shovel for food.
-You should pinch each bite of food in between the two sticks.
+Part of the etiquette is that you should pinch each bite of food in between the two sticks.